 The Maryland Department of Housing and Community Development has a number of programs to help all homeowners improve the efficiency of their home.
 The programs help with insulation, furnace repair and replacement, hot water system improvements and other health and safety improvements.

 There are also weatherization and energy-efficient programs available to low-income Maryland residents.
-You may qualify for a no-cost energy audit to identify areas of concern, and home repairs.
+You may qualify for a no-cost energy audit to identify areas of concern and home repairs.
 The income-eligible program is offered at the local level.
-Contact a Local Weatherization Agency (LWA) today.